itsjesushx/TheSushiRoles/README.md

 The Lawyer needs their client to win in order to win the game.\
 Their client doesn't know that it is their client.\
 If their client gets voted out, the Lawyer dies with the client.\
-If their client dies, the Lawyer changes their role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.\
+If their client dies, the Lawyer changes their role and becomes the [Survivor](#survivor), which has a different goal to win the game.\
 \
 How the Lawyer wins:
 - Lawyer dead/alive, client alive and client wins: The Lawyer wins together with the team of the client.
 - If their client is Jester and the Jester gets voted out, the Lawyer wins together with the Jester.

 **NOTE:**
-- If the client disconnects, the Lawyer will also turn into the Pursuer.
+- If the client disconnects, the Lawyer will also turn into the Survivor.
 - The Lawyer needs to figure out the role of their client depending on the options.
-- The tasks only count, if the Lawyer gets promoted to Pursuer.
+- The tasks only count, if the Lawyer gets promoted to Survivor.
 - If the Lawyer dies before their client, they will lose all their tasks and will get the overview immediately.

 ### Game Options